itzg/docker-minecraft-server/docs/data-directory.md

 ### Attaching data directory to host filesystem

-In most cases the easiest way to persist and work with the minecraft data files is to use the [volume mounting](https://docs.docker.com/storage/volumes/) `-v` argument to map a directory on your host machine to the container's `/data` directory.
+In most cases the easiest way to persist and work with the minecraft data files is to use [bind mounts](https://docs.docker.com/storage/bind-mounts/) with the `-v` argument to map a directory on your host machine to the container's `/data` directory.
 In the following example, the path `/home/user/minecraft-data` **must be** a directory on your host machine:

     -v /home/user/minecraft-data:/data
        ------------------------- -----